FAQs

 That’s us!
 We rebranded to Spoonfuls in step with our Strategic Plan.

-Learn more about the food retailers and brands we work with to source food and the community-based organizations that receive Spoonfuls’ deliveries.
+Learn more about the food retailers and brands we work with to source food and the community-based food programs that receive Spoonfuls’ deliveries.

 No, not usually.
-Primarily, we partner with food retailers like grocery stores, wholesalers, cafeterias, and farms that regularly have a significant amount of food to donate.
+Primarily, we partner with food retailers like grocery stores, wholesalers, farms, cafeterias, stadiums or other large venues that regularly have a significant amount of food to donate.
 This ensures efficiency and consistency of Spoonfuls’ food recovery program.
 Restaurants and catering companies tend to order very near the amount of food they think they can use up (which is a good thing); this means there’s little for us to recover.
-If, however, you work for a commercial kitchen (including places like hospital, university, or corporate cafeterias) that regularly sees more than 100 pounds of good, recoverable food, including prepared food, getting composted or tossed, we encourage you to reach out to us.
-If we can’t partner with you ourselves to recover food, we may be able to point you to an organization that can.
+If, however, you work for a commercial kitchen (like in a hospital, university, or corporate cafeteria) that regularly sees more than 100 pounds of good, recoverable food getting composted or tossed, we encourage you to reach out to us.
+If we can’t partner with you ourselves to offer a food recovery solution, we may be able to point you to an organization that can.

 And what about what’s left over on people’s plates when they haven’t finished their meals?
 Where does all that go?
 That’s considered “plate waste,” and – as a matter of food safety and dignity – it’s not something we can recover or distribute.